NickDabizaz/SimpleWebScrapping/README.md

 ### Simple Web Scraper for PDF Creation

 This project provides a simple web scraper tool to generate PDFs from web search results.
+(Disclaimer: 90% of the code was written by ChatGPT 3.5)
 ---

 #### Installation Instructions